ericjgagnon/vitest-run-debug-config/README.md

 - Manually adding a run/debug configuration with optional test file path and test pattern
 - Running tests from the file "gutters" and right-clicking inside of a file

+### Does not support:
+- Running single parameterized test cases

 Currently, not on the plugin marketplace, but is compatible with Intellij Ultimate and Webstorm